Erdios/Vulkan_Mipmap-Anisotropy/README.md

 ### Brief Intro

-This is a coursework project for HPG program in University of Leeds.
+This is a coursework project for COMP5822M High-Performance Graphics in University of Leeds.

 It is based on the Vulkan framework provided by Dr. Markus Billeter.